 - Supported thousands of orphaned, disabled, and disadvantaged children under the care of social services in Iran.

-MAP holds an OFAC license from the U.S. Treasury for humanitarian purposes and has been operating in Iran since 2010 through our sister NGO Nikgaman Jamshid.
-Learn more about how we operate in Iran.
+Moms Against Poverty holds an OFAC license from the U.S. Treasury for humanitarian purposes and has been operating in Iran since 2010 through our sister NGO Nikgaman Jamshid.
+For more information about this license please refer to the video below!